 E.3 What have we learned about the J2 Return Channel during the sediment augmentation management experiment?

-Mechanical augmentation operations began in 2017 and full-scale augmentation of 40,000–60,000 CY occurred annually from 2018–2021.
+Mechanical augmentation operations began in 2017 and full-scale augmentation of 40,000–60,000 yd3 occurred annually from 2018–2021.
 Calculation of year-to-year volume change in the augmentation area indicates most augmented material was mobilized downstream out of the augmentation area annually.
-Annual comparisons of volume change downstream of the augmentation area found that lateral erosion did not decrease consistently during the augmentation period and averaged approximately 55,000 CY per year.
-Bed erosion did decrease by 20,000–40,000 CY (45%–60%) from the pre-augmentation period.
-This roughly equals the annual increase in sediment transported out of the sediment augmentation area (36,000 CY) during augmentation operations.
+Annual comparisons of volume change downstream of the augmentation area found that lateral erosion did not decrease consistently during the augmentation period and averaged approximately 55,000 yd3 per year.
+Bed erosion did decrease by 20,000–40,000 yd3 (45%–60%) from the pre-augmentation period.
+This roughly equals the annual increase in sediment transported out of the sediment augmentation area (36,000 yd3) during augmentation operations.

 The decrease in bed erosion occurred in the first three miles downstream of the augmentation area.
 Bed elevations in that segment were stable to slightly aggradational.
 However, incision was observed farther down the J2 Return Channel.
 In 2019, a 6,000 ft reach of pronounced bed erosion (thalweg incision averaged 1.3 ft) occurred mid-way down the reach likely due to April and July flood flows conveyed from the North Channel to the J2 Return Channel upstream of Jeffrey Island (breakthrough channel).
 The incised area has been stable since 2020 and may be recovering slightly.